emmaneugene/CS102-social-magnet/docs/design_considerations.md

     List<Plot> farmland;
 ```

-### Database Access Objects
+#### Database Access Objects

 Database Access Objects (DAOs) abstract the backend systems of our application stack.
-In designing our DAOs, we decided to instantiate all DAOs with a reference to a custom **Database** object.

-#### Database Object

-DAOs call our web service, located under `server/`.
+Our DAOs use a REST client to communicate with our web service, with source code located under `server/`.

 * Upon a failed or lost connection, we throw a custom `ServerException` runtime exception which is bubbled up to the `App` event loop.
 * `App` will gracefully handle the connection failure, and log the user out.